2030 Vision Plan

 For over three decades, the Peace Center has been at the forefront of transforming Greenville, South Carolina, into a thriving community with a bustling downtown centered around arts and entertainment.
 In December 2019, the Board of Trustees approved a bold strategic vision with an exciting overarching goal: by or before 2030, the Peace Center will realize a fully-functioning, ten-venue arts and entertainment campus.
 Over the subsequent years, leadership has collaborated with local architecture firm Craig Gauldin Davis and urban planners MKSK to develop a master plan encompassing every building and bit of ground on the Peace Center's six-acre campus.

-Dubbed AMP: A Music Project powered by the Peace Center, this vision will repurpose three historic buildings into new, mission-centric venues.
+The Peace Center's 2030 Vision Plan will repurpose three historic buildings into new, mission-centric venues.
 In addition, enhancements will be made to other key buildings and the grounds of the Peace Center campus.
 Once completed, the Peace Center will further solidify Greenville as the heartbeat of the region's arts and music scene and will be a national model for develping emerging and established performing artists.

-The Peace Center will repurpose a historic carriage factory, utilized as a restaurant since 1991, into a 1,300-capacity, three-tiered, flat floor music club.
-The new venue, called Coach Music Factory, will feature genres of music ranging from rock, jazz, country, and pop to rhythm and blues and electronic dance music.
-Coach Music Factory will be comparable to, and slightly larger than, the Orange Peel in Asheville, The Fillmore in Charlotte, and Center Stage’s The Loft in Atlanta.
-One of Coach Music Factory’s unique features will be glass walls behind the stage that open for an indoor/outdoor concert experience with the backdrop of the Reedy River and the Peace Pavilion.
+The Peace Center will repurpose a historic carriage factory, utilized as a restaurant since 1991, into a 1,150-capacity, two-tiered, flat floor music and event venue.
+The Coach Factory will feature genres of music ranging from rock, jazz, country, and pop to rhythm and blues and electronic dance music.
+Coach Factory will be comparable to the Orange Peel in Asheville, The Fillmore in Charlotte, and Center Stage’s The Loft in Atlanta.
+One of Coach Factory’s unique features will be glass walls behind the stage that open for an indoor/outdoor concert experience with the backdrop of the Reedy River and The Pavilion.

 The Mockingbird